 We all know that in every trip, first day is always the most exciting and energetic day especially when you travel to a certain destination for the first time.
-And add the fact that it’s our first international travel, our excitement was beyond description!
+Especially in our case because it’s our first international travel so our excitement was beyond description!
 Result?
 We were super early at the airport!
-We heard that Philippine immigration is too strict nowadays so we made sure we’re prepared now that I’m an ✔️unemployed ✔️woman ✔️first time traveling abroad.
+We heard that Philippine immigration is too strict nowadays so we made sure we’re totally prepared now that I’m an ✔️unemployed ✔️woman ✔️first time traveling abroad.
 Same with Jeric, only that he’s not a woman. 😅 Thank God we were not put on-hold at the Philippine immigration.
 As a matter of fact, our interview did not even last a minute!

 As I’ve said in my previous post, we were supposedly having a half-day Taipei City tour on day 1 (Chiang Kai Shek, Sun Yat Sen, Taipei 101, and Elephant Hill).
 But due to some delays in Taoyuan Airport immigration, our first day became a “waiting day”.
 This was unexpected to think it was a working Monday in a first world country (I’m not sure if this is normal, tell me in the comments!).
 Instead, we just visited Chiang Kai Shek Memorial Park.
 We also had an early dinner at Hangzhou Xiao Long Bao, and had a pineapple cake tasting at Feng Wang Pineapple Cakes, both just stands beside Chiang Kai Shek.

 We stayed at King Plaza Hotel which is 5 to 10-min walk from Taipei Main Station.
 We arrived at the hotel at around 2pm (check-in is 5pm) and was surprised that the staff allowed us to check-in early without any discussions (maybe because of language barrier and there’s already a twin-bed room available).
 We were able to have a quick rest before starting our tour.